idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 Note: MS Word files containing macros **.docm** are also handled via this filter (although the file type might need to be selected manually).

+Hidden content is not imported into CafeTran, which can be an effective solution for filtering out content that you don't wish to translate.
+Just remember to unmask hidden content when done.

 #### MS Word OCR (.docx/xml)

 CafeTran offers a special filter to handle MS Word documents after OCR, which clears the source text of unnecessary formatting tags.